WATER SOFTENER FOR HARD WATER, IRON AND MANGANESE

 The most commonly found water quality issues in private wells in Carver are Manganese, and the hard water minerals Calcium and Magnesium.
 While Radon and Arsenic are less likely to be found, they should be tested for.
 While naturally occurring, the effects of these contaminants on your home’s water can either cause potential health concerns or aesthetic and other problems.
 Water testing by a certified laboratory is an important first step in determining the proper approach to provide your home with reliably safe, good quality water.
 For more detailed information on this, visit our website at http://h2ocare.com/water-testing/.

 Manganese and Iron are naturally occurring minerals commonly found in New England’s water supply.
 Together, they are commonly referred to as “The Stainers” in the water treatment industry and can be effectively removed with a water softener system through Ion Exchange technology.
-Hydrogen sulfide is evidenced typically by a rotten egg smell in your water, which may also be caused by high Manganese levels in the water as well.
-This problem is easily correctable with a water filtration system design specifically for this purpose.
+Hard water minerals can also be removed with water softeners.
+Hard water is evidenced by white scale build-up on plumbing fixtures, and difficulty in creating lather with soaps, shampoos and detergents (requiring the use of more).
+Soft water makes a significant and noticeable difference in cleaning, showering, shampooing your hair and cleaning your skin.

 BAD ODORS & TASTES